-Here at Pellon Autocentre we use top quality brake parts.
-Because it gives us peace of mind that we are fitting a top class product .Knowing that our customers wont have problems with their new brake pads.
+Here at Pellon Autocentre, we use top-quality brake parts. because it gives us peace of mind that we are fitting a top-class product. knowing that our customers won’t have problems with their new brake pads.

 Did you know that Brake pads were once made out of asbestos !

 The brake pads are compressed onto your brake discs when you press the brake pedal.
-The discs are fitted directly to the wheel hubs and the axle, on applying the brake pads friction is forced upon the disc causing the wheels to slow and then stop depending on the pressure applied to the pedal.
+The discs are fitted directly to the wheel hubs and the axle; on applying the brake pads, friction is forced upon the disc, causing the wheels to slow and then stop depending on the pressure applied to the pedal.
 The discs work in unison with the brake pads in order to stop your vehicle.

 When will I need new brake pads or discs?

-There are many different warning signs that your vehicle will give you before your brakes may reach the point of potential failure or extensive repair.
-The first thing to say is that you should always have your car regularly serviced, including your braking system.
+There are many different warning signs that your vehicle will give you before your brakes reach the point of potential failure or extensive repair.
+The first thing to say is that you should always have your car regularly serviced, including the braking system.
 This will stop problems before they occur.